June 20, 2023

 What to expect after filing a truck accident insurance claim

-6. Resolution: If you accept the settlement offer, the insurance company will provide payment to cover the damages and may require you to sign a release.
+Resolution: If you accept the settlement offer, the insurance company will pay for the damages and may require you to sign a release.
 Please read the release carefully to make sure that it only addresses the intended part of the claim and does not preclude you from pursuing other damages and claims.
 If you are not able to negotiate a settlement with the adjuster, you may need to pursue other options.

-7. Follow-Up: Typically, after your comprehensive or collision claim is resolved, your insurance company may follow up with you to ensure that you are satisfied with the outcome and to answer any additional questions you may have.
+Follow-Up: After your comprehensive or collision claim is resolved, your insurance company may follow up to ensure you are satisfied with the outcome and to answer any additional questions you may have.

 It's important to keep in mind that the process and time frame may vary depending on the specifics of your claim and your insurance policy.
 You should contact your insurance company for more information and guidance on what to expect.
 Additionally, it's important to cooperate fully with your trucking insurance company during the claims process.
 Failure to do so could result in your claim being denied or coverage being reduced.